saikumark/zivame_hackathon/README.md

 About Saikumar K
 ------------------------------------------------
-Working in Yahoo (from HCL) for past 4.5 years. <br /> Worked and designed many projects in different domains (ecommerce, mortgage, CMS, inventory management, integrated Payment Gateways, SMS gateways, VOIP Asterix PBX and different tech stack (PHP, MySQL, jQuery, YUI, HTML4/5, CSS2/3, Perl).  <br />Interested in working with latest technologies such as Angular JS, Node.JS, HTML5, CSS3, MongoDB.
+	Working in Yahoo (from HCL) for past 4.5 years. <br /><br /> Worked and designed many projects in different domains (ecommerce, mortgage, CMS, inventory management, integrated Payment Gateways, SMS gateways, VOIP Asterix PBX and different tech stack (PHP, MySQL, jQuery, YUI, HTML4/5, CSS2/3, Perl).  <br />
+	Interested in working with latest technologies such as Angular JS, Node.JS, HTML5, CSS3, MongoDB.

 <br /><br />

 About Vishwanath Kolkar
 ----------------------
 	Started carrer as fresher in HCL Technologies and deputed to client Yahoo and working for past 2 years. <br /> Worked in HTML5, CSS3, jQuery, YUI for Yahoo Messenger Project. <br /> Interested in working with latest technologies such as Angular JS, HTML5, CSS3, jQuery Mobile, PhoneGap, ngCodava.

 Purpose
 ================